 - Are you looking for a romantic partner to make you happy?

-- If you have a partner, do you look to this person for love, for sex, for support, for reassurance, for validation?
+- If you have a partner, do you look to this person for love, for support, for reassurance, for validation?

 - Are you upset if your partner doesn’t react in a certain way, doesn’t meet a need?

 - When you’re alone, do you feel the need to fill the loneliness void with distraction?
 Are you always on your phone when you’re alone?

 - Do you complain a lot about other people?
 Get mad because of things they do?

 - Is your relationship the center of your universe?
 What about your relationship with friends or your kids?